various UI failures when running under Wayland

 Most of the pieces are now in place for working well with Wayland.
 PR 1463 allows Wayland trackpad scroll events to work.
 PR 1456 fixes popup menu width. https://github.com/dtorop/darktable/tree/wayland-fixup-popover has code to fix the profile button at bottom of lighttable, and it should be easy to apply that to the darkroom view as well.
 The prelight behavior for icons is still broken for Wayland and I haven't looked into that.

-#13 Updated by Dan Torop over 2 years ago
+#13 Updated by Dan Torop about 3 years ago

 To cross-reference to other work on this, https://bugzilla.redhat.com/show_bug.cgi?id=1264355 has a helpful discussion between a Firefox developer and Wayland/GTK developers about handling popups on Wayland with GTK.
 This is relevant both to the buttons at the bottom of lighttable/darkroom and to bauhaus widgets.
 Olivier Fourdan gives some code to handle popups at mouse location with a grab and general tooltip style popups with no device grabbing .